Relationship Issues

 Recommended Books

-The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission which I use to fund my low-cost counselling resource lists.
-Your support is greatly appreciated.
+The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission, at no cost to you, which goes towards funding my public low-cost counselling resource lists.
+Your support means so much.
+Thank you!

-More Than Words: The Science of Deepening Love and Connection In Any Relationship by John Howard (2022)
+More Than Words: The Science of Deepening Love and Connection In Any Relationship

 By leveraging the research on neuroscience, the author shows the reader simple, straightforward steps that they can take to improve the quality of connection in their close relationships.
 While focusing primarily on romantic partnerships, this book’s principles can be extended to any close relationships.
 Highly recommended.